DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/07_DynamicRowLevelSecurity.md

 Another way to give rights to multiple users or even multiple teams is by sharing access.
 This method is less documented and tougher to troubleshoot because it's not a consistently implemented access control, but needed if there are no dedicated teams defined.

-# 3. Goal

-We will create an example flow to share access rights on a single entity to individual users.

-The reason for this approach is that it allows the most granual control over an entity to an additional single user, to only give access to the appropriate levels of information that is required to do their jobs.

-# 4. Implementation Task

 ## Create Logout Option

 Before we start we could add a signout option for canvas apps into our `OvrImports` screen.
 Navigate to it and select inside `OvrImpVertLayout` the nested `OvrImpHdrLayout` element.
-We are going to insert a new button into it and set its Text parameter to `Signout` and the onSelect action to `Exit(true)`.
+We are going to insert a new button into it and set its Text parameter to `Signout` and the `OnSelect` action to `Exit(true)`.

 The optional boolean defines if the user shall be signed out or not.
 This does not work in the Editor or Simulatior though.
 You would need to `publish` your version and `play` it without Edit mode.
 Since `Exit(true)` also only works with Canvas Apps and not with Model-driven apps like our Hackathon, you can't test it, but we are going to continue with our flow anyway to give you an idea:

 ## Define Flow
 ### Start the flow designer

 To create an automated flow click on `Flows` in the [Power Apps Maker](https://make.powerapps.com/) and then create a new named automated flow with the trigger `When a row is added, modified or deleted` from Microsoft Dataverse: